randiego/partforge/partforge/reports/readme.txt

-This directory contains document The class files for the report generating mechanism.
+This directory contains class files for the report generating mechanism.